-Journalists who need help with a story about TVA can call TVA Media Relations at 865-632-6000.
+Journalists who have questions about TVA or need help with a story about TVA can call TVA Media Relations at (865) 632-6000.

-Information about TVA's power programs is available on the Web at http://www.tva.gov/power.
+Information about TVA’s power programs is available on our Power System pages.

 Recreation Area Schedule for TVA Reservoirs

-Information about opening and closing dates of TVA-managed recreation sites is available on the Web at http://www.tva.gov/river/recreation.
+Information about opening and closing dates of TVA-managed recreation sites is available on our Recreation pages.

 Shoreline Property/TVA Land

-Information about TVA-managed shoreline property and TVA land -- including the names, addresses, and phone numbers of the TVA Watershed Team offices to contact for questions or information -- is available on the Web at http://www.tva.gov/river/landandshore/index.htm.
+Information about TVA-managed shoreline property and TVA land—including the names, addresses and phone numbers of the TVA Watershed Team offices to contact for questions or information—is available here.

 Freedom of Information Act

-The Freedom of Information Act (FOIA) provides any person with the right of access to TVA records.
+The Freedom of Information Act (FOIA) provides the public access to TVA agency records.
 A request, however, must meet the following criteria before TVA can take action: